howardgrams/howardgrams.github.io/about.md

 permalink: /about/
 ---

-I am a retired computer programmer living in North Carolina, and a long-time astronomy buff -- I started exploring the sky as a teenager back in the 1950s after saving up to get a 4 1/2 inch reflecting telescope. ($49.95 was a lot of money in those days!)
-About two years ago I acquired an astro camera and started using it with my 30 year old 8-inch Meade SCT telescope, dabbling around with EAA (Electronically Assisted Astronomy).
+I am a retired computer programmer living in North Carolina, and a long-time astronomy buff -- I started exploring the sky as a teenager back in the 1950s after saving up to buy a 4-inch reflecting telescope. ($49.95 was a lot of money in those days!)
+About two years ago I acquired an astro camera to use with my 30 year old 8-inch Meade SCT telescope -- this allowed me to dabble around with EAA (Electronically Assisted Astronomy).

-In Jaunary of this year I acquired a new 8-inch RASA scope and a better camera.
+In Jaunary of this year I acquired a new 8-inch RASA scope and a better astro camera.
 The new RASA is photographically "fast" (f/2) and I am amazed at what I can see and photograph using a modern CMOS camera compared to visually observing through my old f/10 telescope.

 I thought I would share some examples of what I see by setting up this blog.

 ### More Information

 Unless otherwise mentioned, all images on this blog were taken from my light-polluted backyard using a Celestron RASA 8 astrograph (telescope) and an iOptron AZ Mount Pro alt-azimuth mount.
-The camera is a ZWO ASI183MC controlled the Sharpcap software program, and I processed the raw images using the Startools software program.
+The camera is a ZWO ASI183MC controlled using the Sharpcap software program, and I processed the raw images using the Startools software program.
+The images I show on this blog are stacks of multiple  short exposures (typically 3 seconds) to reach a total exposure of between 3 and 15 minutes.

 ### If you have any questions or would like to share any comments, you can contact me at

 [howardgrams@yahoo.com](mailto:howardgrams@yahoo.com)

+Let me know if you'd like to be on the list to receive a short email notification whenever I add new entries to this blog.